For the longest time, I’ve wanted to make a shop for my photography. But I always delayed it for various reasons.

 Since I have pictures in both landscape and horizontal orientation, I couldn’t have the variants saying 30×20 cm for a vertical picture.

-So I had to figure out how to change the dimensions so it matched the orientation.
+So I had to figure out how to change the dimensions so they matched the orientation.

 I added the aspect ratios to the google sheet document (which I download as a CSV file).
 So far so good.